-A simple & easy scarf is the perfect first project for complete beginners to crochet as it allows you to master your stitch technique without worrying too much about width or gauge.
+A simple & easy to crochet scarf is the perfect first project for complete beginners as it allows you to master your stitch technique without worrying too much about width or gauge.

 This step by step tutorial teaches you how to create your own chunky scarf even if you are a total beginner and the best bit about King&Eye patterns is that they work up quickly so you won’t still be working on it next Winter!